mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 * **Result**: We're no longer in emergency mode, but we're still scrambling a bit.
 * **Grade**: B

-I raised prices slightly on the Voyager 2, and that seems to have slowed sales down just enough that our manufacturing processes have time to catch up and we can build up a small buffer of inventory.
+I raised prices slightly on the Voyager 2, and that seems to have slowed sales down just enough that our manufacturing processes have time to catch up and build a small buffer of inventory.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats